Home - Destinations - iPhone/Android - Gyms - Partners - Forum - Photos - Deals - What's New

 Selected Alpine Climbs in the Canadian Rockies, by Sean M Dougherty, 1991.
 This book has the basics for the serious climber's tick list, including the most notable technical climbs on the biggest faces on the high peaks.
 The book does not have good maps but give the specific , so use the suggestions make a list of all the maps Dougherty suggests for your tick list, and then order the maps from Canada's Geologic Survey.

-There is always a Bow Valley Rock book out to guide one to the vast selection of sport routes in Alberta.
+Look for Bow Valley Rock to guide one to the vast selection of sport routes in nearby Alberta.

 The most current comprehensive climbing guide the Canadian Rockies is now old and out of print.
 For those who want information on peaks not found in the selected climbs book, try finding The Rocky Mountains of Canada North & The Rocky Mountains of Canada South, by William L Putnam & Robert Kruszyna, AAC & ACC, 1921 - 1985.
 A few good summits, not found in the Dougherty book, are described in the old guide.
 For example, Mount Saskatchewan, near the Columbia Icefield, or peaks north of Mount Robson, like Mount Ida.
 The American Alpine Club Library has multiple copies in Golden, Colorado.
 I'm pretty certain the Alpine Club of Canada has it in the libraries at either the Canmore Clubhouse or Lake Louise Mountaineering Center.